Firm Production and Costs

 Eventually, the long-run ATC curve flattens, as more companies enter the competition to produce the product.
 This yields a constant return to scale, where ATC remains the same as production increases further.
 At some point, a further increase in production will cause the ATC to increase, causing diseconomies of scale.

-A natural monopoly business, however, is generally not subject to diseconomies of scale, at least in regards to its natural monopoly product.
+A natural monopoly business, however, is not subject to diseconomies of scale, at least regarding its natural monopoly product.
 A natural monopoly exists when the average total cost for a product continually declines over the entire market demand quantity.
-One of the best examples of a natural monopoly business are software companies.
-Once the software is produced, it can easily be copied and distributed at little cost, regardless of the quantities, especially over the Internet.
-Likewise, for digital information in the form of digital music, books, TV, and movies.
-For a natural monopoly business, ATC would be steep for the first few products, but would then drop dramatically as production increased, asymptotically approaching zero for millions of copies, which is why many founders of software companies or Internet firms become wealthy.
+The best example of a natural monopoly business is software companies.
+Once the software is produced, it can easily be copied and distributed online at little cost, regardless of the quantities.
+Likewise, for digital information as digital music, books, TV, and movies.
+For a natural monopoly business, ATC would be steep for the first few products, but would drop dramatically as production increased, asymptotically approaching zero for millions of copies, which is why many founders of software companies or Internet firms became wealthy.